Table of contents

 For us humans, springtime is a joyous time of the year.
 Hopefully, the cold weather is behind us, and we look forward to all the fun things we can do.
 But this time of year can also bring dangers for our pets.
 Here are one or two spring dangers to look out for when you have pets—especially dogs.

 Easter is just around the corner (or just gone depending on when you read this).
 This also means that the house is full of chocolate.
-I am sure you are aware that chocolate is poisonous for dogs?
+I am sure you are aware that chocolate is poisonous to dogs.
 With chocolate, it also depends on the amount of cocoa solids.
-If it is proper chocolate like Greens and Blacks (yummy – other brands available), then this could mean serious illness, which almost certainly means a vets bill for you too!
+If it is good chocolate like Greens and Blacks (yummy – other brands available), this could mean serious illness, which almost certainly means a vet’s bill for you too!

 What happens if my dog gets hold of chocolate?
-If this is the case, then the best advice is to call your vet immediately, who will be able to help you.
+If this is the case, the best advice is to call your vet immediately, who can help you.
 Your dog will likely have to stay overnight for further tests and treatment.